Keeping Reading for 20 Books about the state of New Hampshire

 Miss Hickory by Carolyn Sherwin Bailey

 “Most dolls lead a comfortable but unadventurous life.
-This was true of Miss Hickory until the fateful day that her owner, Ann, moves from her New Hampshire home to attend school in Boston—leaving Miss Hickory behind.
+This was true of Miss Hickory until the fateful day that her owner, Ann, moves from her New Hampshire home to attend school in Boston, leaving Miss Hickory behind.
 For a small doll whose body is an apple-wood twig and whose head is a hickory nut, the prospect of spending a New Hampshire winter alone is frightening indeed.
 In this classic modern day fairy tale, what’s a doll to do?”

-“A quirky, imaginative tale about creative thought and the power of words that will have readers inventing their own words.
-Is Nick Allen a troublemaker?
-He really just likes to liven things up at school — and he’s always had plenty of great ideas.
+“Is Nick Allen a troublemaker?
+He really just likes to liven things up at school and he’s always had plenty of great ideas.
 When Nick learns some interesting information about how words are created, suddenly he’s got the inspiration for his best plan ever…the frindle.
 Who says a pen has to be called a pen?
 Why not call it a frindle?
 Things begin innocently enough as Nick gets his friends to use the new word.
 Then other people in town start saying frindle.
 Soon the school is in an uproar, and Nick has become a local hero.
 His teacher wants Nick to put an end to all this nonsense, but the funny thing is frindle doesn’t belong to Nick anymore.
 The new word is spreading across the country, and there’s nothing Nick can do to stop it.”

 Amos Fortune, Free Man by Elizabeth Yates